hehno123/text_editor_ncurses/README.md

 # Text editor in ncurses, inspired by vim

 This is small editor writen in c++ and ncurses library.
 For this moment it compile only for linux, but in future I will make version for windows.
+Editor isn't complete, so it can have some bugs.

 # Mode